world-class/REPL/kinks/level4/introduction_to_programming_i/README.md

 - You should only use `beginShape();`, `vertex(x1, y1);` and `endShape(CLOSE);` in your code.

 #### Other glitches
+##### Sleuth cases with spotlight effect
+Be aware that those Sleuth cases involving a spotlight effect will not work on Firefox out of the box (they work in any webkit based browser like Google Chrome and Safari).
+There are possible workarounds such as commenting out the line at the bottom that says `blendMode(DARKEST);` and uncommenting it again before submitting the case.

+##### Variable assignment
 - Some cases ask to set the value of a variable to `mouseX` for instance and then make sure it doesn't go above or below a certain value with `min()` and `max()` functions.
 Answers can wrongly be accepted if you first set

       variable = mouseX